Converg3nce/matic-docs/docs/matic-js-tutorial.md

 ### Matic Faucet

-Throughout this tutorial, we will be using the ERC20 token `MTX` on the Ropsten network as an example.
+Throughout this tutorial, we will be using the ERC20 token `TEST` on the Ropsten network as an example.
 This is a TEST token.
 In your DApp, you can replace it with any ERC20 token.
-To get some Test `MTX` tokens on Matic Network, you can access the Matic Faucet by clicking on the link below
+To get some Test `TEST` tokens on Matic Network, you can access the Matic Faucet by clicking on the link below

 <div style="text-align: center; padding-top: 15px; padding-bottom: 15px;">
 <button class="btn btn-primary btn-md" style="padding: 15px;background-color: #000;color: #fff; border-radius: 4px;cursor: pointer; box-shadow: 0px 4px 7px -4px rgba(0,0,0,0.75);">